snowplow-archive/symfony2-paypal-ipn/README.md

 Note that this second method does **not** copy across the table field comments found in the SQL file.

-### 3. Configure
+### 4. Configure

 Now we need to configure the bundle.
-Add the below into your Symfony2 YAML configuration file:
+Add the below into your Symfony2 YAML configuration file `app/config/config.yml`:

-    // YAML
+    # PaypalIpnBundle Configuration
     orderly_paypal_ipn:

         # If set to false then service loads settings with "sandbox_" prefix